 The onus is on the driver of a vehicle to know, understand and comply with the requirements of these terms and conditions for metered parking and the Transport Operations Road Use Management Act 1995 (Qld) that regulate parking within the Brisbane City Council local government area.
-Further information in relation to parking meters, fees and fines can be found on the Brisbane City Council website search ‘parking meters’.

 By using Council’s ticketless parking system, the user agrees to be bound by these Terms and Conditions:

 - The user must comply with any instructions or guidelines provided by Council in relation to the use of the parking payment facility.

 - One vehicle only (including small cars, motorbikes or scooters) must be parked per metered parking space.
 Full car tariff payment will apply to motorcycles parked in a metered car parking space.
 Parking time purchased from a motorcycle tariff zone cannot be used in a metered car parking space.

 - If a preferred payment method for a parking meter is not available, the user may pay by another available payment method.
 Payment may also be made using the CellOPark Australia app via a mobile device, CellOPark Australia's website or using CellOPark Australia's Call-to-park service by phoning 07 5546 5222.
 Council is not liable for any failure of the service provider or any other third party in the supply of parking to you.
 The user is responsible for all telecommunications charges associated with access to the CellOPark Australia service.